adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 drwxr-xr-x  4 root root 4096 Jul 11  2024 snap
 ```

-We've found the `3rd.txt` file.

-Let's read this file and get the third and final ingredient:
+The `3rd.txt` file was found.
+Its contents can be read to obtain the third and final ingredient:

 ```bash
 sudo strings /root/3rd.txt
 ```

 ## Conclusion

-This CTF was a fun and beginner-friendly web challenge with Rick and Morty theme.
-The goal was to find three hidden ingredients by exploring a vulnerable web server.
-Here's a summary of what I did:
-- Enumeration & Reconnaissance: I scanned for open ports, discovered a web server on port 80, and used tools like `gobuster` to enumerate hidden directories and files.
-- Initial Access: I found hardcoded credentials (`R1ckRul3s` / `Wubbalubbadubdub`) and used them to log in via web login form.
-- Command Execution via Web Interface: After logging in, I used a built-in command execution feature to enumerate the file system and locate hidden ingredient files.
-- Privilege Escalation: While two ingredients were accessible, the third one was stored in protected area `/root`.
-I discovered that the `www-data` user had unrestricted `sudo` access without a password.
+The objective was to find three hidden ingredients by exploiting a vulnerable web server.
+During the process, open ports were scanned, and tools like `gobuster` were used to enumerate hidden files and directories.
+Hardcoded credentials were discovered and used to log in via the web form.
+After gaining access, a built-in command execution feature helped locate two ingredients, while the third was found in the protected `/root` directory.
+Privilege escalation was achieved by exploiting the `www-data` user's unrestricted `sudo` access.

-#### Skills Practiced
+## Skills Practiced

 - Web application analysis.
 - Web enumeration and directory/file brute-forcing using tools like `gobuster`.
 - Linux filesystem navigation and basic commands.
 - Privilege escalation via misconfigured `sudo` permissions.

-#### Mitigations:
+## Mitigations:

 - Never hardcode credentials in we pages.
 - Avoid giving unrestricted `sudo` access to web-facing users like `www-data`.
 - Validate and sanitize user input in web interfaces to avoid abuse of command execution.

-#### Final Thoughts
+## Final Thoughts

 This challenge was a great introduction to web-based CTFs and demonstrated how exposed credentials, command execution features, and misconfigured `sudo` rights can lead to full server compromise.